KIOI: Star 101.3

 During the late 1990s, KIOI was flanked by soft AC KOIT and the emerging CHR KZQZ, and suffered in the ratings.
-The re-emergence of the CHR format by core artists such as Backstreet Boys, NSync, Britney Spears, and Christina Aguilera forced KIOI to a Hot AC format and re-branded itself as "The New K-101".
-The station remained competitive; however, the station clearly suffered an identity crisis as the ratings did not improve with the Hot AC approach.
+The re-emergence of the CHR format by core artists such as Backstreet Boys, NSYNC, Britney Spears, and Christina Aguilera forced KIOI to a hot AC format and re-branded itself as "The New K-101".
+The station remained competitive; however, the station suffered an identity crisis as the ratings did not improve with the hot AC approach.
 On November 16, 2000, the station rebranded itself as "Star 101.3" and debuted an exclusive "all-80s hits" format that had been successful in other markets, especially in San Jose on sister station KCNL, as well as Portland and Seattle.
 The first song on "Star" was "Don't You (Forget About Me)" by Simple Minds.
 "Star" was programmed by KCNL Program Director Gary Schoenwetter, who brought San Francisco legend and former KITS-FM jock Steve Masters for Afternoon Drive.
 In 2001, KIOI was the flagship station for Martha Quinn's Rewind, a program hosted by former MTV veejay Martha Quinn and carried on at least four other Clear Channel stations in the United States.
-Though the station performed well for a while with its 1980s format, management decided to take the station back to the Hot AC format and abandoned the 1980s format (which was picked up 14 years later by sister station KOSF) by January 2002, while letting go Schoenwetter, Masters, and other on-air talent.
+Though the station performed well for a while with its 1980s format, management decided to take the station back to the hot AC format and abandoned the 1980s format (which was picked up 14 years later by sister station KOSF) by January 2002, while letting go Schoenwetter, Masters, and other on-air talent.

 Throughout the changes, local morning host Don Bleu has remained consistent and more importantly, a ratings success through various co-hosts Renee Brinkley (1998–2002), Uzette Salazar (2002–2006), April Sommers (2006–2010) and Trish Jentz (2010–present).
-Bleu is a Minnesota native, who was also well known at KYUU in San Francisco and KDWB in Minneapolis.
+Bleu is a Minnesota native, who was also well-known at KYUU in San Francisco and KDWB in Minneapolis.
 Popular show segments during Bleu's morning show included Bleuper calls (prank calls to unsuspecting listeners), The Daily Dish (entertainment gossip), and the Bleu Room, an in-studio lounge session that featured acts including Dido, Natasha Bedingfield, Matchbox Twenty and others performing acoustic versions of their hits.

-Since June 30, 2008, afternoon drive has been hosted by the nationally syndicated On-Air with Ryan Seacrest program with cut-aways to local traffic by Dina Lawrence.
-Also in the line-up is the Hot Adult Contemporary version of American Top 40 with Ryan Seacrest, which airs on Sunday mornings.
+Since June 30, 2008, afternoon drive has been hosted by the nationally syndicated On Air with Ryan Seacrest program with cut-aways to local traffic by Dina Lawrence.
+Also in the line-up is the hot adult contemporary version of American Top 40 with Ryan Seacrest, which airs on Sunday mornings.

 In January 2012, Bleu moved over to mornings at sister station KOSF.
 In June, Frosty Stillwell, formerly of KLSX in Los Angeles, and Sandy Stec, formerly of KEZR in San Jose, were announced as KIOI's new morning hosts.
-(Frosty would later leave the station and be replaced by Marcus D. Najera, formerly of KLLC.)
+(Frosty would later leave the station and be replaced by Marcus D. Najera, formerly of KLLC).